-To mitigate, several new trees will be planted within the site post-construction.
+To mitigate, and to increase the net number of trees, several new trees will be planted within the site post-construction.
+A new front boundary hedge will also be planted.

-Some basic tree protection measures and working methodology (in accordance with BS 5837:2012) will ensure the third-party trees are not detrimentally affected during construction.
+Some basic tree protection measures and working methodology (in accordance with BS 5837:2012) will ensure the retained trees are not detrimentally affected during construction.

-The relationship between the proposal and third-party trees is sustainable and will not result in any unreasonable pressure to carry out inappropriate tree works.
+The relationship between the proposal and retained / third-party trees is sustainable and will not result in any unreasonable pressure to carry out inappropriate tree works.